7 Reasons To Collect Citi ThankYou Points, Now More Than Ever

 In general I think it makes sense to use points currencies where you can earn the most points per dollar spent, and the good news is that there are several cards that can help you maximize your Citi ThankYou points.

-If you have the Citi Double Cash in conjunction with the Citi Strata Premier, then rewards can be transferred to Citi’s airline and hotel partners mostly at a 1:1 ratio.
+If you have the Citi Double Cash in conjunction with one of the cards earning premium Citi ThankYou points — the Citi Strata Elite or Citi Strata Premier — then all rewards can be moved to the airline and hotel partners at the best possible ratio.

 Overlapping Citi ThankYou points transfer partners

 Some people might think “I already earn Amex and Chase points, and also earning Citi points complicates things too much.”
-If that’s how you view things, there’s some good news — Citi has several transfer partners in common with both Amex and Chase.
+If that’s how you view things, there’s some good news — Citi has several transfer partners in common with other currencies, including those of Amex, Capital One, and Chase.

 The reason this matters is because it makes it easy to redeem these points toward a common redemption, even if you don’t build up that huge of a points balance with Citi ThankYou.
-For example, if you wanted to book an Emirates first class ticket with miles, you could transfer both Amex Membership Rewards and Citi ThankYou points to the Skywards program, for the purposes of securing a single redemption.
+So while I generally don’t recommend over diversifying your points, the exception is for transferable points currencies with overlapping partners, where there’s little downside to doing so.

 Citi ThankYou has common transfer partners with other programs